 If you are one of the millions of people struggling with tension or migraine headaches, lavender may just be the natural remedy you’ve been looking for.
 It relieves tension and relaxes your body and muscles - make a warm cup of tea and inhale the smell before you drink it, or rub a few drops of the tincture to your temples.

-The relaxing qualities of lavender, which come from its organic compounds and antioxidants, also help the heart by gently reducing blood pressure and easing the tension on blood vessels.
+The relaxing qualities of lavender, which come from its calming compounds and antioxidants, also help the heart by gently reducing blood pressure and easing the tension on blood vessels.
 This can prevent atherosclerosis and other cardiovascular problems, thereby lowering the risk of stroke and heart attack.

 Dosage and preparation: